Exium1/UnoBot/documentation/Install.md

 ps -x | grep node
 ```

 Find the line where it which looks like
+*Important: if you have other node processes running on your machine, make sure you kill the right process*

 ```bash
 <id> pts/0    Sl     0:00 node .